Gay Nigger Association of America: Goatse Security

-Several members of the GNAA with expertise in grey hat computer security research began releasing information about several software vulnerabilities under the name "Goatse Security."
-The group chose to publish their work under a separate name because they thought that they would not be taken seriously.
+In December 2009, several members of the GNAA with expertise in grey hat computer security research created the "Goatse Security" group to uncover security vulnerabilities.
+The members chose to use a separate name to publish their work because they thought that they would not be taken seriously when publishing under "GNAA".

 In June 2010, Goatse Security attracted mainstream media attention for their discovery of at least 114,000 unsecured email addresses registered to Apple iPad devices for early adopters of Apple's 3G iPad service.
 The data was aggregated from AT&T's own servers by feeding a publicly available script with HTTP requests containing randomly generated ICC-IDs, which would then return the associated email address.
 The FBI soon investigated the incident.
 This investigation led to the arrest of then-GNAA President, Andrew 'weev' Auernheimer, on unrelated drug charges resulting from an FBI search of his home.

 In January 2011, the Department of Justice announced that Auernheimer would be charged with one count of conspiracy to access a computer without authorization and one count of fraud.
 A co-defendant, Daniel Spitler, was released on bail.
 In June 2011, Spitler pleaded guilty on both counts after reaching a plea agreement with US attorneys.
 On November 20, 2012, Auernheimer was found guilty of one count of identity fraud and one count of conspiracy to access a computer without authorization.
-These convictions were overturned on April 11, 2014, and Auernheimer was subsequently released from prison.
+On April 11, 2014, these convictions were overturned by the U.S. Court of Appeals for the Third Circuit on the basis that the New Jersey venue was improper and Auernheimer was subsequently released from prison.